r4dixx/TheGuardianView/README.md

 <h2>Contributing</h2>

-This project is open to suggestions and improvements.
-Simply create a Pull Request and I'll have a look.
+This project is open to code improvements.

-The Guardian API documentation can be found <a href="https://open-platform.theguardian.com/documentation/" target="_blank">here</a>.

 <h2>Project status</h2>
-Open to translations, code improvements, feature suggestions...
-Any contribution is most welcome!
+Open to code improvements only.
+Closed for anything else.

 <h2>Credits</h2>